longdang193/customer-churn-prediction-azureml/README.md

 ```

 This will:
-- Run a HyperDrive sweep that trains all models (`rf`, `xgboost`) in each trial
+- Run a HyperDrive sweep using the `hpo.yaml` component
-- Each trial trains one model type with sampled hyperparameters from `configs/hpo.yaml`
+- Each trial trains one model type (from the search space in `configs/hpo.yaml`) with sampled hyperparameters
+- Models to optimize are specified in `configs/hpo.yaml` → `search_space` (e.g., `rf`, `xgboost`)
-- Selects the best trial based on F1 score
+- Selects the best trial based on the configured metric (default: F1 score)
 - Logs all trials to MLflow

 **After HPO completes:**